OLC-Bioinformatics/redmine-docs/docs/analysis/resfinder.md

 resistance genes (generally plasmid-borne) and not chromosomally encoded AMR genes that are caused by point mutations.

-If you're interested in chromosomally encoded AMR genes, use the [PointFinder automator](pointfinder.md) or you can [External Retrieve](../data/external_retrieve.md) your assemblies of interest and submit them to an alternate AMR predictor, such as McMaster's [CARD](https://card.mcmaster.ca/analyze/rgi).
+If you're interested in chromosomally encoded AMR genes, use the [PointFinder automator](pointfinder.md), using the [CARDRGI automator](cardrgi.md), or you can [External Retrieve](../data/external_retrieve.md) your assemblies of interest and submit them to an alternate AMR predictor, such as McMaster's webportal [CARD](https://card.mcmaster.ca/analyze/rgi).

 ### How do I use it?